Polygonalr/cvwo-backend/README.md

 * `bundle install`

-* Configure PostgreSQL, `config/database.yml` (example given in the config directory) and `db/seeds.rb` (for the credentials of the default admin user account).
+* Configure PostgreSQL, `config/database.yml` (example given in the config directory), `db/seeds.rb` (for the credentials of the default admin user account) and `config/initializers/cors.rb`.
 You may need to regenerate the master key and credentials to be used with the server.

 * `rails db:create db:migrate db:seed`